 Diversity, the inclusion and acceptance of people with different backgrounds, is an issue that dominates today's headlines and social justice debate.
 While diversity is not a new concept, there have always been those who resisted the ideas of inclusion and acceptance.
 But these people won’t stop OUR Party.
 We Democrats will continue fighting against the status quo to make our communities more inclusive and to learn from each other, moving forward – together – as a society.
 This idea carries on today, and we see this fight in today's debates about affirmative action, cultural diversity, sexuality, criminal justice reform and race.
 There is always work to be done, always progress and advancements to be made – and misunderstanding, intolerance, bigotry and hatred to fight.
 The Affirmative Action Committee will continue to do this work, make these advancements, and fight against these injustices.
 We are working for more acceptance, inclusion, understanding, and learning – within our Party, and within society.

-Diversity is our business: The “Affirmative Action Committee” is the name our team is given by the DNC, in our work to increase the diversity of our delegation to the Democratic National Convention.
+Diversity is our business: The “Affirmative Action Committee” is the name our team was given by the DNC, in our initial work to increase the diversity of our delegation to the Democratic National Convention in 2016.
 Every state party has one, including Democrats Abroad.
-After the 2016 Convention in Philadelphia the "Diversity and Inclusion Taskforce” will work to increase the participation of “minorities” and the overall diversity of DA leadership worldwide.
+After the 2016 Convention in Philadelphia the "Diversity and Inclusion Taskforce” has worked to increase the participation of “minorities” and the overall diversity of DA leadership worldwide.

 Women’s Caucus: The Women's Caucus is an active group with members all around the world.
 The caucus meets online regularly and run fundraisers, awareness workshops, and other activities.
 They also help promote and encourage country level women's caucus groups.
 Contact firstname.lastname@example.org for more information.